DC23/scriptabit/README.rst

 Roadmap
 -------

+The next utility function planned is the ability to feed all food in the inventory to an appropriate pet (by default only the main pets, but optionally feeding quest pets as well or instead).
+While this won't let you control the specific pet that gets fed, it will be useful when a lot of food has accumulated.

-The first version will be hard-coded with a single scenario - poisoning.
+The first planned scenario will implement a poisoning, and health regen script.
-After that, the plan is for:
+As part of the development of the poisoning scenario, the following features will be added to the code:

--  Plugin framework with `Yapsy <http://yapsy.sourceforge.net/>`__
+* Plugin framework using `Yapsy <http://yapsy.sourceforge.net/>`__

+    * This will give the ability to load and run user-defined scenarios.

--  Ability to chain scenarios together into a composite operation.
+* Ability to chain scenarios together into a composite operation.
--  Build toolkit of useful scenario building blocks:
+* Build toolkit of useful scenario building blocks:

-   -  Detect task activity
+    * Detect task activity
-   -  Detect skill and reward use (health potions, skills)
+    * Detect skill and reward use (health potions, skills)
+    * Detect "perfect day" buff status

 **Note** that apart from bugs, I don't use the GitHub issue list for planning.
 Task and feature planning is carried out in a private